About // Curriculum vitae

 My name is Michelle La.
 I am a qualitative analyst and Master's anthropology candidate at Simon Fraser University.
 I love designing research projects/instruments, and innovative design.
 It doesn't matter what field it is, I enjoy the challenge of figuring out the best strategies to gain insights or to approach a problem.

-Since 2013, I have been apart of interdisciplinary research projects with focuses on scholarly communication and open access; work disability policy; labour precarity and history; human-rights; maternal and global health; Inuit housing policies; and in urban waterfront history and renewal.
+Since 2013, I have been apart of interdisciplinary research projects with focuses on scholarly communication and open access; labour; human-rights; maternal and global health; Inuit housing policies; and in urban waterfront history and renewal.
 The wide range of these projects is reflective of my zeal for tackling complex issues through multidisciplinary critical inquiry.

 My graduate research investigates the economic practices and spaces of sneaker reselling by focusing on risk and speculation amongst sneaker traders in Metro Vancouver.
 I am particularly passionate about this research because of its intersections with some of my interests: material culture, youth culture, informal markets, and behavioural economics.